harness/developer-hub/docs/platform/secrets/secrets-management/scopes-and-secret-referencing-in-custom-sm.md

 ---
-title: Scopes and Secret Referencing in Custom Secret Manager
+title: Referencing Secret in Custom Secret Manager
-description: Learn about the hierarchical scopes in Harness and the rules for referencing secrets within the Custom Secret Manager
+description: Learn about referencing secrets within the Custom Secret Manager
 sidebar_position: 11
 ---

-This document provides a detailed explanation of the hierarchical scopes in Harness and guidelines on referencing secrets within the Custom Secret Manager, including specific examples and constraints.
+This document provides a detailed explanation of guidelines on referencing secrets within the Custom Secret Manager, including specific examples and constraints.

 ### Scopes in Harness

-Harness operates with a hierarchical structure composed of three distinct scopes:

-1. **Account Scope**

-    - The top-level scope.

-    - Parent to all Organizations within the Account.

-2. **Organization Scope**

-    - Intermediate scope under an Account.
+Currently, we have three scopes: Account, Organization, and Project.
+These scopes are arranged in a hierarchical order:

-    - Parent to Projects within the Organization.
+- Account is the parent scope for Organization.

-3. **Project Scope**

-    - The most granular scope.

-    - Exists within an Organization.

-#### Hierarchy Summary:

-- Account Scope contains multiple Organizations.

-- Organization Scope contains multiple Projects.
+- Organization is the parent scope for Project.

+This means that an Account can contain multiple Organizations, and each Organization can contain multiple Projects.

 ### Referencing Secrets